I’m afraid of bees. 🐝

 - Raw, unfiltered, and unpasteurized to preserve the goodness (pasteurization destroys the beneficial enzymes)

 Make sure it isn’t the “bear” honey you buy at the store that is full of corn syrup and sugar – that will probably make your skin worse.
 Eek!
 And avoid blends that only contain a partial amount of manuka.
+Here are some brands that I use and trust:

 Try Honey Tapping to Remove Dead Skin